 * Web portal manual data entry options are available for practices that do not utilize electronic health records.

 A module is a specific set of data elements to describe and risk-adjust process of care and clinical outcomes for a defined population of patients.
-For example, the Orthopaedic Section of APTA has developed a set of data elements focusing on the classification, diagnosis, and treatment of neck pain.
+For example, APTA is collaborating with the Academy of Pediatric Physical Therapy to develop a set of data elements for congenital muscular torticollis that includes neck movement and functional limitations, torticollis severity, and prognostic factors.

 Modules offer the potential to inform and guide patient-centered physical therapist care by collecting and analyzing large amounts of data related to patient characteristics, classification, intervention, and outcomes for a specific population of patients.
 Detailed analyses can be performed to describe patterns of practice, variations of those practice patterns, and associated outcomes.
 Maximizing the strength of a large volume of Registry users will enable the development of risk-adjusted models to make accurate judgements about the effects of physical therapist care for specific patient populations.
 This will provide the unique opportunity for physical therapists to demonstrate an intervention's effectiveness or lack of effectiveness for a certain population.